Fire risks in your forest

 • Making sure machinery and equipment is in good order, with suitable fire extinguishers on board and spark arresters if needed.
 This includes things like chainsaws and motorbikes.

-• Consider how and where you use battery power tools, equipment and vehicles.
+• Considering how and where you use battery power tools, equipment and vehicles.

 Forest grazing is a way of controlling undergrowth around the edges or in lower stocked plantations.
 This helps reduce fuel availability (grass) and fire hazards.